-The EU Common Market Organization for fruit and vegetables came into effect on January 1, 2008.
-Implementing rules, covering fresh and processed products, are designed to encourage the development of Producer Organizations as the main vehicle for crisis management and market promotion.
-This is a subsidy regime covering dozens of products, including peaches, citrus, and olives.
-Although export subsidies have been eliminated, processing aid subsidies are only gradually being phased out in favor of so-called "decoupled" Single Farm Payments, limited by national envelopes.
-At the end of a five year transitional period, the EU expects to "fully decouple" its support for the sector.
-Hidden subsidies remain an ongoing concern for the United States.
-The EU policy distinguishes between subsidies paid for fresh fruit and those for processed products.
-For peaches, a flat rate payment is available for peaches going to processing.
-These subsidies are offered by the European Commission to the Member States and, because the funds are technically de-linked from specific commodities, they are notified as "green box" payments.
-Once the Member States receive this funding, however, the payments are often distributed to specific commodity sectors.
-The United States continues to monitor and review EU assistance in this sector, evaluating potential trade distorting effects.
+The EU Common Market Organization (CMO) for fruit and vegetables came into effect on January 1, 2008.
+Implementing rules, covering fresh and processed products, are designed to encourage the development of producer organizations (POs) as the main vehicle for crisis management and market promotion.
+The CMO makes payments to producer organizations for dozens of products, including peaches, citrus fruits, and olives.
+In 2013, after the end of a five-year transitional period, EU support for this sector will be fully decoupled from production decisions.
+However, hidden subsidies remain an ongoing concern for U.S. producers.
+The decoupled Single Farm Payments are funded by the European Commission and paid to the Member States, channeled through POs.
+The United States continues to monitor and review EU assistance in this sector, evaluating potential trade-distorting effects.